 So was the Marsh Farm’s Father Christmas Experience worth the money.

 While I still believe that £85 is A LOT to spend on going to see Father Christmas the Marsh Farm’s Father Christmas Experience was so much more than just that.
 We had three hours of fantastic entertainment, got to see Santa, took home a teddy bear and toy each (plus my fudge), decorated gingerbread men (and got to take them home for after dinner), played in the ‘snow’ and then had free run of the farm and it’s other attractions for the whole day.

 You certainly get your moneys worth.

-There are still spaces available for this December – booking and more information can be found here.
+Marsh Farm are now taking bookings for this November and December – booking and more information can be found here.

 Thanks to Marsh Farm Father Christmas Experience for a wonderful day!